Dynamic phases induced by two-level system defects on driven qubits: Introduction

+Recent experimental progress has characterized the qubit relaxations induced by cTLS~\citep{Schlor,Lu21,Bilmes20,Bejanin21,Bejanin22}, where the theoretical analyses are modeled on the interactions between Pauli operators (for cTLS) and anharmonic oscillators (for qubits)~\citep{Nakamura99,Koch,Houck07}.
+Superconducting qubits including the prevalent transmon variants are indeed anharmonic multi-level systems whose higher excited states are often ignored to simplify the discussion of their roles in quantum computations.
+However, when relaxations towards defects are taken into account, the contributions from the higher levels become significant and must be considered~\citep{Abdurakhimov}.
+We note that in optical amorphous materials, the defect couplings are described by non-Hermitian Hamiltonians~\citep{Ozdemir19}.

-With recent experimental progress, studies have pinpointed the locations of cTLS and characterize its induced relaxations~\cite{Schlor,Lu21,Bilmes20}, where the theoretical analyses are modeled on the interactions between two-level Pauli operators (for cTLS) and anharmonic oscillators (for qubits).
-Since relaxations occur concurrently with driving and their rates are highly dependent on the driving strength~\cite{Yan,gao20_1,gao20_2}, characterizing the decoherence dynamics under driving becomes necessary and nontrivial because the semiclassical qubit-field coupling removes the discrete diagonalizability of the qubit-defect coupling.
+Since relaxations occur concurrently with driving and their rates are highly dependent on the driving strength~\citep{Ian10,Yan,gao20_1,gao20_2,Gu17,Ladd,Smirnov,Geva}, characterizing the decoherence dynamics under driving becomes necessary and nontrivial because the semiclassical qubit-field coupling removes the discrete diagonalizability of the qubit-defect coupling.
+The effective dressed relaxation rates are first computed in Ref.~\citep{Kustura21}.

-We resort to a solution of the evolution on the continuous complex $(\alpha,\alpha^{\ast})$-plane of coherent states by regarding the driving as a displacement that translates the creation and annhilation operator pair of the anharmonic qubit.
-With the cTLS contributing a perturbative term in the master equation, the decoherence evolution of the qubit is fully solved by writing its density matrix in the $Q$-representation, whence the master equation is replaced by a Fokker-Planck (FP) equation.
+Here, we resort to a solution of the evolution on the continuous complex $(\alpha,\alpha^{\ast})$-plane of coherent states by regarding the driving as a displacement that translates the creation and annhilation operator pair of the anharmonic qubit.
+Since spectral analysis shows the noise additional to the 1/f background contributed by the fluctuators stems from a single two-level system, we register a single perturbative term provided by the cTLS in the master equation.
+The qubit decoherence evolution is then fully solved by writing its density matrix in the $Q$-representation, whence the master equation is replaced by a Fokker-Planck (FP) equation.
 The solution $Q(\alpha,\alpha^{\ast},t)$, obtained by solving two diffusion-type coupled equation of real variables derived from the FP equation, obeys a Gaussian distribution of moving mean and expanding variance.
-The steady-state of the moving mean is a limit cycle determined by the driving and cTLS decays into the thermal bath and the additional variance is accumulated from the thermal inversion contributed by the cTLS.
-The transient dynamics of the moving mean is so sensitive to the driving condition that it can be classified into multiple phases of distinct converging behaviors and values of steady-state mean.
-To understand how these dynamic phases arise, we begin with the discussion of the interaction model.